Disney+: Content library

-Some films were modified by Disney: a post-credits scene from Toy Story 2 was edited out; nudity was eliminated from Splash by adding digital hair, blurring and cropping certain scenes, although the original uncensored theatrical version was restored to the service in 4K in November 2022; (Note: Similarly, minor cleavage was blurred in Wizards of Waverly Place.) films such as Adventures in Babysitting, Free Solo and Hamilton are altered to remove profanities; (Note: Taboo words like "fuck" and "goddamn" were censored from Adventures in Babysitting and Free Solo; however, Hamilton retained one instance of "fuck" as is typically allowed in a PG-13 film.)
+Some films and series were modified by Disney: a post-credits scene from Toy Story 2 was edited out; nudity was eliminated from Splash by adding digital hair, blurring and cropping certain scenes, although the original uncensored theatrical version was restored to the service in 4K in November 2022; (Note: Similarly, minor cleavage was blurred in Wizards of Waverly Place.) films such as Adventures in Babysitting, Free Solo, and Hamilton are altered to remove profanities; (Note: Taboo words like "fuck" and "goddamn" were censored from Adventures in Babysitting and Free Solo; however, Hamilton retained one instance of "fuck" as is typically allowed in a PG-13 film.)
 The Adventures of Bullwhip Griffin (1967) was edited to remove racial slurs, and the short film Santa's Workshop (1932) was edited to remove a "stereotypical black doll".
 Some older content, such as films, animated shorts and series, have a content disclaimer on the platform noting the possibility of outdated cultural depictions.
 (Note: An additional notice is displayed for titles containing depictions of tobacco.)
-Starting in October 2020, a 12-second content disclaimer informing viewers of racially insensitive scenes plays before some older Disney films—including Peter Pan, Dumbo, Swiss Family Robinson, Lady and the Tramp, The Jungle Book, Aladdin (alongside the two direct-to-video sequels) and The Aristocats.
+Starting in October 2020, a 12-second content disclaimer informing viewers of racially insensitive scenes plays before some older Disney films—including Peter Pan, Dumbo, Swiss Family Robinson, Lady and the Tramp, The Jungle Book, Aladdin (alongside the two direct-to-video sequels), and The Aristocats.
 Additionally, by January 2021, some of these films were no longer viewable on kids profiles; the titles were still available to view on regular profiles.
 X-Men: Days of Future Past, which was released by 20th Century Fox on May 23, 2014, contains both nudity and the word "fuck", began airing uncensored in mid-2020.
 Some series are missing episodes, including Darkwing Duck, The Little Mermaid, The Proud Family, Phineas and Ferb, Spider-Man and His Amazing Friends, (Note: One episode featuring Nazi imagery and Nazi agent Red Skull was omitted.
 Additionally, the series' third episode features a warning about racially insensitive content regarding stereotypes of Asians.)
 The Muppet Show,' and The Simpsons, (Note: "Stark Raving Dad" (1991) is the only Simpsons episode unavailable on Disney+; the episode was pulled from general circulation in March 2019 following renewed sexual abuse allegations against guest star Michael Jackson.) among other programs.
 (Note: Additionally, the first few episodes of Gravity Falls had the symbol on Grunkle Stan's fez removed.)
 All episodes featuring Stoney Westmoreland on Andi Mack are banned from the service.
 This comes after Westmoreland had tried to arrange a sexual encounter with a minor in 2018, which led to his conviction.